riteshkushwaha7/DevConnect/README.md

-## DevConnect
+## SkillSwap
 # Skill Swap Platform

 # Problem Statement :-
 Develop a Skill Swap Platform — a mini application that enables users to list their skills and request others in return

-Dev Connect is a mini web application that enables users to list skills they offer, request skills in return, and connect with others for mutual learning or collaboration.
+SkillSwap is a mini web application that enables users to list skills they offer, request skills in return, and connect with others for mutual learning or collaboration.
 Whether you're a developer, designer, or any kind of creator, Dev Connect helps you swap skills and grow together.

 # Features
 👤 User Profile